istepanov/docker-pg_dump/README.md

     - PGPASSWORD=SumPassw0rdHere
     - CRON_SCHEDULE=* * * * * #Every minute
     - DELETE_OLDER_THAN=1 #Optionally delete files older than $DELETE_OLDER_THAN minutes.
+  #  - PGDB=postgres # The name of the database to dump
+  #  - PGHOST=db # The hostname of the PostgreSQL database to dump
   volumes:
     - /dump
   command: dump-cron